kinow/kinoshita.eti.br/notes/tdigest/java-python.md

 ### Types of T-Digest's

-The Java implementation has two t-digest types: `AVLTreeDigest`, and `MergingDigest`, while the Python implementation has just one.
+The Java implementation has two t-digest types: `AVLTreeDigest`, and `MergingDigest`, while the Python implementation has just one, a `TDigest` class.

 ### Backing data structures